zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 * "delete" - Selected items can be deleted.
 * "rotateClockwise" - Selected items can be rotated clockwise.
 Default value for rotation is 90 degree.
 * "rotateAnticlockwise" - Selected items can be rotated anticlockwise.
 Default value for rotation is 90 degree.

+### shapeDefaults.editable.tools.name `String`

+The name of the tool.
+The built-in tools are "edit", "delete", "rotateClockwise" and "rotateAnticlockwise".
+Can be set to a custom value.

+### shapeDefaults.editable.tools.step `Number` *(default: 90)*

+The step of the rotateClockwise and rotateAnticlockwise tools.

 ### shapeDefaults.path `String`